lucasprev/coding_school_at_IXDS/docs/index.md

 * [Introduction to JQuery (Unit 1 - 5 lessons)](https://www.codecademy.com/learn/jquery)
 * [JavaScript exercises](https://www.codecademy.com/learn/javascript) 1-3 inclusive

-## Session 1 homework tricky parts:
+ In this homework you might find the following particularly tricky:

 * [complicated CSS selectors](https://www.codecademy.com/courses/web-beginner-en-GfjC6/0/3?curriculum_id=50a3fad8c7a770b5fd0007a1#)
-* [what the hell is this??](https://www.codecademy.com/en/courses/web-beginner-en-GfjC6/1/5?curriculum_id=50a3fad8c7a770b5fd0007a1).
+* [what the hell is `this`?](https://www.codecademy.com/en/courses/web-beginner-en-GfjC6/1/5?curriculum_id=50a3fad8c7a770b5fd0007a1).
 Also talk abot `arguments`
 * [Pay attention to CSS](https://www.codecademy.com/en/courses/web-beginner-en-v6phg/1/2?curriculum_id=50a3fad8c7a770b5fd0007a1)

+Let me know if you have any difficulty!

 ## Mon 15-08-2016 - Session 1
 In this session we will